openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Client Metadata {#client-metadata}

-This specification defines the following new Client Metadata parameter in addition to [@!RFC7591] for Wallets acting as OAuth client:
+This specification defines the following new Client Metadata parameter in addition to [@!RFC7591] for Wallets acting as OAuth 2.0client:

 * `credential_offer_endpoint`: OPTIONAL.
 URL of the Credential Offer Endpoint of a Wallet.